sadra/sadra/README.md

 -   👨🏽‍💻 I’m currently working on [Crysto](https://crys.to/);
 -   🌱 I’m currently learning Devops and Continuous Integration(CircleCI);
--   🤔 I’m looking for help with ReactJS in Front-End 😭;
 -   💬 Ask me about anything, I am happy to help;
 -   📫 How to reach me: amlashi.sadra@gmail.com;